nginx/unit-docs/source/configuration.rst

    # curl -X PUT -d '"applications/wiki-dev"' --unix-socket /path/to/control.unit.sock \
           'http://localhost/config/listeners/*:8400/pass'

-Then rewire the listener, adding a route to distinguish the apps by the URI:
+Then rewire the listener, adding a URI-based route to the development version of the app:

 .. code-block:: console